 Doing this enables the cat to see the outside world, keeping it engaged so there is less reason for the cat to sleep during the day, for fear of missing something exciting.
 Owners are able to buy a regular perch that can be used as a hammock or a shelf that can get attached to a window ledge.

 Cat owners can also get a cat window bow which is kind of like a cat solarium; this fits flush into window jams or double sash windows.
 The two options enable the cat to watch the outside world and observe butterflies, squirrels, birds, and much other wildlife present in the environment.

 It is best to get birdfeeders that are able to be attached to windows via suction cups as they are quite renowned with indoor felines.
 These birdfeeders keep the attention of these indoor cats for hours.
 If a suction cup birdfeeder is not available, a standard one can be hung near a window that the cat sits and stares out from.

 Making sure the environment in which your cat spends so much time in is enriched can help to provide an activity for your cat while preventing it from getting bored all day.
 This can also help in reducing its need for activity during the night.
 The tips below are to help enrich your cat’s environment:

 - Offer numerous scratching posts, especially as felines enjoy scratching to ensure their claws are kept in tip-top shape.
 The type of scratching post depends on the cat; as certain cats love a vertical scratching post and others prefer horizontal ones.

 It is best to have both types present.
 It is also imperative to make sure that the post is at least one and a half times the length of the cat and is quite sturdy to withstand any roughhousing.

 - Provide areas for the cats to hide.
-Open cardboard boxes are superb for games of hide and seek.
+Open cardboard boxes are superb for games of hiding and seek.